syncfusion-content/windowsforms-docs/WindowsForms/Chart/Exporting.md

-_Figure_ _354_: _EPS Chart with Editable Text_

-> Note: Chart wrapping and formatting will not be possible in the EPS image by enabling this property.
+N> Chart wrapping and formatting will not be possible in the EPS image by enabling this property.

 ## Exporting to Word Doc